A general framework to test gravity using galaxy clusters III: Observable-mass scaling relations in $f(R)$ gravity: Introduction

 Clusters of galaxies are the largest gravitationally-bound objects in the Universe and, as tracers of the highest peaks of the primordial density perturbations, they are frequently used to test cosmological models.
 For example, global properties, such as the abundance of clusters, are expected to be highly sensitive to the values of cosmological parameters and to the strength of gravity on large scales, and they can also be predicted accurately with numerical simulations.
 These simulations can be combined with state-of-the-art observational data to place tight constraints on a wide range of cosmological models, including modifications to the theory of General Relativity (GR).
 The wealth of quality data that will be made available from ongoing and upcoming galaxy cluster surveys \citep[e.g.,][]{ukidss, desi, euclid, lsst, xmm-newton, chandra, erosita, Planck_SZ_cluster, act} has the potential to revolutionise the precision of these constraints.

 Accurate measurement of the cluster mass is vital in tests that make use of probes such as cluster number counts and the gas mass fraction.
 However, direct estimation of the cluster mass is generally an expensive task which typically requires long exposure times, making it challenging to repeat for very large samples of clusters.
 A common alternative technique is to infer the cluster mass by using its relation to more easily measured observables including the X-ray luminosity and the integrated Sunyaev-Zel'dovich (SZ) flux.
 These mass `proxies' are intrinsically linked to the gravitational potential and, as a result, they typically have a power-law mapping with the mass.
-A lot of work has therefore been carried out to study and calibrate these cluster mass scaling relations using various approaches: simulations that employ a comprehensive galaxy formation model (full physics), including cooling, star formation and feedback, have been used \citep[e.g.,][]{Nagai:2007,Fabjan:2011,Truong:2016egq,2018MNRAS.480.2898C}; internal calibration has been employed via a joint likelihood analysis \citep[e.g.,][]{Mantz:2010,Mantz:2015}; self-calibration can be achieved using additional observables, such as the clustering of clusters \citep[e.g.,][]{Schuecker:2003,Majumdar_2004}; and also subsamples of a complete data set can be used, for example by cross-checking data for X-ray or SZ proxies with weak lensing data \citep[e.g.,][]{Vikhlinin:2009}.
+A lot of work has therefore been carried out to study and calibrate these cluster mass scaling relations using various approaches: simulations that employ a comprehensive galaxy formation model (full physics), including cooling, star formation and feedback, have been used \citep[e.g.,][]{Nagai:2007,Fabjan:2011,Truong:2016egq,2018MNRAS.480.2898C}; internal calibration has been employed via a joint likelihood analysis \citep[][]{Mantz:2010,Mantz:2015}; self-calibration can be achieved using additional observables, such as the clustering of clusters \citep[e.g.,][]{Schuecker:2003,Majumdar_2004}; and also subsamples of a complete data set can be used.
+Examples of the latter include cross-checking data for X-ray or SZ proxies with weak lensing data \citep[e.g.,][]{Vikhlinin:2009,Nagarajan:2018ajl}, using an existing X-ray scaling relation to calibrate an SZ scaling relation \citep[e.g.,][]{Ade:2013lmv}, and combining optical richness data with CMB-cluster lensing data \citep[e.g.,][]{Raghunathan:2018azn}.
 It has also been shown that characterising clusters using their gravitational potential instead of their mass can be an alternative way to reduce the cluster mass measurement bias \citep{Tchernin:2020vbt}.

 A number of modified gravity (MG) theories \citep[see, e.g.,][]{Koyama:2015vza} have been proposed over the past couple of decades in an attempt to better understand the as yet unexplained accelerated cosmic expansion.
 In these models, the law of gravity is typically modified, which means that clusters can become more (or less) massive than their counterparts in the standard $\Lambda$ cold dark matter ($\Lambda$CDM) model.
 This can have consequences on the measured cluster number count, making the latter a potentially powerful cosmological probe to constrain deviations from GR.